Schedule an appointment online with ScheduleNow

 The University of Medical Branch at Galveston is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The University of Medical Branch at Galveston designates this live activity for a maximum of 8.25 AMA PRA Category 1 CreditsTM.
-Physicians should claim only the credit commensurate with the extent of the participation in the activity.
+The University of Medical Branch at Galveston designates this live activity for a maximum of 7.75 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Costs: Snacks, lunch included with registration